Last Updated on December 8, 2021 by Shaun Snapp

-Chris O’Malley’s view is that mobile is the “killer workload” that will push a revival in interest in mainframe, as mobile transactions continue to increase rapidly, and the mainframe is the best hardware for mobile.
-In 2004 there was roughly one transaction per day per mobile user, in 2014 there were approximately 37 transactions per day per mobile user.
+Chris O’Malley’s view is that mobile is the “killer workload” that will push a revival in interest in the mainframe as mobile transactions continue to increase rapidly.
+The mainframe is the best hardware for mobile.
+In 2004 there was roughly one transaction per day per mobile user.
+In 2014 there were approximately 37 transactions per day per mobile user.
 As phones become increasingly used for payments, this will only drive mobile transactions higher.
 That is a good fit for the mainframe that routinely manages 70,000 transactions per second.
-A second killer workload is encryption.
-The needs for encryption keep increasing with the constant needs for security, no other hardware can perform encryption like mainframes.
+A second killer workload is an encryption.
+The encryption needs keep increasing with the constant need for security.
+No other hardware can perform encryption like mainframes.

 How Many Vendors Have Used The False Framework Setup by Gartner